benkehoe/aws-sso-util/docs/check.md

 If the above AWS SSO instance check passed, the instance is printed.

+If a valid token cannot be found and the user cannot be logged in, it will print an error and exit with return code 201.
+Otherwise, the expiration of the token is printed.

 If only `--account` is given, `aws-sso-util check` will find if any roles are accessible in that account, and print them out.
-If no roles are accessible in that account, it will print an error and exit with return code 201.
+If no roles are accessible in that account, it will print an error and exit with return code 202.

 If only `--role-name` is given, `aws-sso-util check` will find if there are any accounts where that role is accessible, and print them out.
-If the role is not accessible in any account, it will print an error and exit with return code 202.
+If the role is not accessible in any account, it will print an error and exit with return code 203.

 If both `--account` and `--role-name` are given, `aws-sso-util check` will find if the role is accessible in that account, and print out a success message.
-If no roles are accessible in the account, it will print an error and exit with return code 201.
+If no roles are accessible in the account, it will print an error and exit with return code 202.
-If there are roles accessible in the account, but the given role is not accessible in the account, it will exit with return code 203.
+If there are roles accessible in the account, but the given role is not accessible in the account, it will exit with return code 204.

 If the access is found, it will exit with return code 0 (success).